IT21019722/Structure-arrays/README.md

 # Structure-arrays
-Structures class used to get an array of inputs in to a table
+Structure class to get an array of inputs in to a table